USS Willamette (AO-180): Boiler explosion

-On 29 June 1995, while being at Pearl Harbor, seven crewmen were slightly injured from smoke inhalation during a boiler explosion and the resulting self-extinguished fire-ball in the boiler room while being moored.
+On 29 June 1995, while moored at Pearl Harbor, seven crewmen were slightly injured from smoke inhalation during a boiler explosion and the resulting self-extinguished fire-ball in the boiler room while being moored.
 After condoning the actions causing the explosion, Chief Engineer Lieutenant Brian Tansey oversaw the crew as they quickly responded to the explosion with help from base firefighters, the Honolulu Fire Department, and members from a Japanese Maritime Self Defense Force ship moored nearby.
+Damage included bowed boiler casings, sprung steam pipes and major cracks in the exhaust stack and economizer.

 On 4 June 1998 Willamette made the final port visit to Portland and transit of her namesake river.
 Half a year later USNS John Ericsson, the replacement ship for Willamette arrived in Pearl Harbor.
 Willamette conducted the final underway replenishment with USS Chosin and USS Lake Erie on 12 February 1999.

 Her 17-year career took her around the world where she performed underway replenishment (UNREP) and operations under all four (Second, Third, Sixth and Seventh) fleet commanders.
 During her time in service, she performed more than 1,300 underway replenishments, transferred more than 300 million gallons of fuel and has operated with the navies of Australia, Canada, France, England, Japan, Pakistan, South Korea, Thailand and Venezuela.
 Awarded the Navy "E" Ribbon, National Defense Service Medal, and Armed Forces Expeditionary Medal.